-Some misunderstandings have arisen about a news interview I participated in 5 few years ago.
-After watching a tape of that interview, I understand the sincere concerns of many people, including dear friends of mine.
+Recently, some misunderstandings have arisen about a news interview in which I participated a few years ago.
+After recently watching a tape of that interview, I understand the sincere concerns of many people, including dear friends of mine.
 And I am pleased and eager to clear up any confusion about my long held belief in the sanctity of the Second Amendment.

 In the interview, when asked about my views of “assault weapons,” I was talking about true assault weapons – fully automatic firearms.
 I was not speaking, in any way, about semiautomatic rifles.
 While the media may not understand this critical distinction, I take it very seriously.
 But, as a result, I understand how some people may mistakenly take my comments to mean that I support a ban on civilian ownership of semiautomatic firearms.
 Nothing could be further from the truth.
 And, unfortunately, the interview was cut short before I could fully explain my thoughts and beliefs.

 In fact, I am a proud owner of such rifles, as are millions of law-abiding Americans.
 And many Americans also enjoy owning fully automatic firearms, after being cleared by a background check and meeting the rigorous regulations to own such firearms.
 And these millions of lawful gun owners have every right – and a Second Amendment right – to own them.

 As a hunter, I take great pride in my marksmanship.
 Every hunter should practice to be skilled to take prey with a single shot, if possible.
 That represents ethical, humane, skilled hunting.
 In the interview several years ago, I spoke about this aspect of hunting and my belief that no hunter should take the field and rely upon high capacity magazines to take their prey.